Anne-Marie Brunet, CMKBD, CAPS

 The log cabin itself is gorgeous and sits on the banks of the Raisin River in Williamstown, Ont. (the home of Canada’s oldest annual county fair!)

-Here’s some of the ‘Before’ snaps with observations;
+Here are some of the ‘Before’ snaps with observations;

 APPLIANCES

-While the appliances had a vintage look they were too big for the diminutive kitchen footprint.
+While the appliances had a vintage look, they were too big for the diminutive kitchen footprint.
 The fridge in particular stuck out so far into the work aisle that when the door was open no one else could get by it.

 DISHWASHER

-ISLAND
+KITCHEN ISLAND

 While the island seemed large, its lazy ‘L’ shape served only to make the space feel more cramped than it needed to be.